commercialhaskell/stack/doc/build_command.md

 Stack applies Haddock's `--gen-contents` and `--gen-index` flags to generate a single HTML contents and index for multiple sets of Haddock documentation.

+!!! warning

+    On Windows, the values for the `haddock-interfaces` and `haddock-html` keys in the `*.conf` files for boot packages provided with certain versions of GHC (in its `lib\package.conf.d` directory) can be corrupt and refer to non-existent files and directories.
+For example, in the case of GHC 9.0.1 to GHC 9.8.1 the references are to `${pkgroot}/../../docs/html/libraries/...` or
+    `${pkgroot}/../../doc/html/libraries/...` instead of
+    `${pkgroot}/../docs/html/libraries/...` or
+    `${pkgroot}/../doc/html/libraries/...`.
+Until those values are corrected,
+    Haddock documentation will be missing links to what those packages expose.

 ### `--haddock-arguments` option

 `stack haddock --haddock-arguments <haddock_argument(s)>` passes the specified